 Most people go about their day-to-day life not fully aware of the incredible stress and feats emergency doctors go through and overcome each day.
 Just like medical doctors, emergency vets work in a fast-paced environment, where they save and treat animals every day.
 If your dog comes down with a sudden illness or is involved in a serious accident, it is emergency veterinarians who will be there to care for your dog.
 But what does a day in the life of an emergency vet look like?
 Read on to see what’s expected of them each day and find out about some of the main ways they help care for dogs.

 Forget 9 to 5, many veterinary hospitals are open 24 hours a day, as disaster can strike day or night.
 Your emergency vet may start their 12 or 14-hour shift at 8 pm.
 The beginning of a shift usually entails the transfer of animals from other veterinary hospitals that close for the night, who still need caring for.

 Once through the door, emergency vets are ready to greet anything that can walk, hobble, or be carried in--from infections gone bad and a dog that has tried to leap through a barbed wire fence to a dog that has been involved in a traffic accident.
 Whatever the problem, the vet will have to react quickly and make the most of the information and resources they have.

-While you hope most dogs that come through the doors and walk back out through them a short time after, some are not so lucky.
-Which leads to the downside of the job: having to inform owners when things don't go as planned.
+While you hope most dogs that come through the doors will walk back out through them a short time after, some are not so lucky.
+This leads to the downside of the job: having to inform owners when things don't go as planned.
 Every shift is different as an emergency vet, but the aim is always the same; save, rescue and treat as many injured animals as possible.